iosClassForBeginner/reminder_en/README.md

     {
         super.viewDidLoad()

         // Assign UITextFieldDelegates to both UITetFields.
-We want them to dismiss keyboard when their return key is pressed remindAbout.delegate = self
+We want them to dismiss keyboard when their return key is pressed.
+        // It is required for our ViewController to adopt UITextFieldDelegate protocol.
+So we have done it in the extension section below. remindAbout.delegate = self
         details.delegate = self